 - Harnesses.
 If your dog is more boisterous and energetic and frequently lunges against the leash, a harness will be safer and more comfortable for the dog than a collar.
 A front-clip harness (the leash ring is over the dog’s chest rather than on its back) will make controlling the dog easier because it tends to turn the force of the dog’s lunge back toward you.
 Harnesses are also recommended for very small dogs, because their tracheas can easily be bruised when they lunge against a collar.

-Collars, leads are harnesses are subject to everyday wear and tear just like human clothing.
+Collars, leads, and harnesses are subject to everyday wear and tear just like human clothing.
 There are both health and safety benefits to ensuring you update your dog’s walking gear on a regular basis.

 FOOD AND WATER BOWLS

-You’ll want to put a bit of thought into the food and water bowls you choose for your dog.
+Since food and water are THE most vital dog essentials, you’ll want to put a bit of thought into the type of bowls you use.
 We’ve put together a more detailed article picking the right bowl.
 Here are some pros and cons of the 3 most commonly used materials:

 - Plastic Bowls.
 They’re durable and long-lasting.
 But if you notice your dog gnawing or chewing on the bowls, plastic isn’t your best choice.
 The dog could potentially ingest bits of plastic that might do harm internally.